gchq/stroom-docs/content/en/docs/user-guide/content/git-repo.md

 ## Motivation

-The Git Repo configuration item allows users to synchronise Stroom configuration via Git repositories.
+The Git Repo configuration item allows users to synchronise Stroom configuration via {{< glossary "Git" >}} repositories.
 Stroom content can be stored in the Git repository and downloaded to other Stroom clusters.